Supplement: ODE Plugin Explanation¶

 if(mesh->primitiveType() != SgMesh::MESH){

-// The options are MESH, BOX, SPHERE, CYLINDER and CONE.
+// There are MESH, BOX, SPHERE, CYLINDER, and CONE.

-// Here is the process when the shape data is a primitive type:
+// The following is processing when shape data is a primitive type.

 bool doAddPrimitive = false;